libmir/mir.net/README.md

  - Shared Pointers with inheritance
  - POD small strings

+## Composed user-defined types

-Mir types can be composed using other Mir types and C# POD types that doesn't require special marshalling.
+Mir types can be composed using other Mir types and C# POD types that doesn't require special marshalling. `MirWrapper` is a base class for all non-POD library and user-defined Mir types.
+It requires the structure payload (`Impl`) to be defined.

-The library is used in a large private codebase.

-MTS for D and C++ is provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/).

-D, C++, and C# MTS implementations are self-contained.
-C# implementation doesn't require neither Mir Algorithm nor D/C/C++ runtimes.
+`MirPtr` and `MirSlimPtr` can be used to wrap a native type without defining its structure payload in C#.

 ## Table of correspondence